aelmaar/TicTacToe/README.md

 # TicTacToe
-Building TicTacToe game with C#
+Building a simple TicTacToe game with C#